YamamotoLabUCSF/CollatedMotifs/README.md

 #### <span style="color:mediumturquoise">Jupyter Notebook (optional)<span>
-*Note, these steps are not required for running the command line SampleSheet.py, but are necessary to run the browser-based Jupyter Notebook SampleSheet.ipynb*.
+*Note, these steps are not required to run the command line CollatedMotifs.py, but are necessary to run the browser-based Jupyter Notebook CollatedMotifs.ipynb*.

 - Jupyter Notebook is *not* generally pre-installed on Mac/Linux OS.
 To check whether Jupyter Notebook is available with Python 3 on your machine, issue the following command: